ndsava/cti-blockchain/README.md

 # CTI Dissemination Blockchain

 This program simulates a simplified private blockchain owned and managed by a Central Authority (e.g. a company who produces Cyber Threat Information).
 The role of the blockchain is to securely and transparently disseminate CTI to authorized entities.
-Only the CA can append new blocks, by signing them with a private key.
+Only the CA can append new blocks by signing them with a private key.
 The blocks contain “malicious” IP addresses discovered by the CA. Authorized users may query the blockchain, reading blocks and verifying their integrity and validity with the CA's public key.

 ## Implementation structure